ViToSVK/games-dt/README.md

-We present the artifact corresponding to the TACAS 2018 paper:
+We present the artifact of the TACAS 2018 paper:
 **Strategy Representation by Decision Trees in Reactive Synthesis**
 Tomas Brazdil, Krishnendu Chatterjee, Jan Kretınsky, and Viktor Toman